Desousak/react-jupyter-notebook/README.md

 - [ &nbsp; ] Support for more ascii values in output (other than `\b` and `\r`)
 - [ &nbsp; ] Make rapid execution output updates faster (through memoization?)
 - [ &nbsp; ] Fix vertical scaling of code cells & output (add mobile support?)
-- [ &nbsp; ] Refactor such that prop-drilling isn't needed to pass along the [KernelMessenger](src/lib/JupyterViewer.js)
+- [✓] Refactor such that prop-drilling isn't needed to pass along the [KernelMessenger](src/lib/JupyterViewer.js)
 - [✓] Add a default kernel messenger that interacts with Python via WASM (with <a href="https://github.com/jupyterlite/jupyterlite">JupyterLite</a>)

 ## Notes